Manipulating Reinforcement Learning: Poisoning Attacks on Cost Signals: Abstract

 \section{Abstract}

-{Abstract} This chapter studies emerging cyber-attacks on reinforcement learning (RL) and introduces a quantitative approach to analyze the vulnerabilities of RL.
-Focusing on adversarial manipulation on the cost signals, we analyze the performance degradation of TD($\lambda$) and $Q$-learning algorithms under the manipulation.
-For TD($\lambda$), the approximation learned from the manipulated costs has an approximation error bound proportional to the magnitude of the attack.
-The effect of the adversarial attacks on the bound does not depend on the choice of $\lambda$.
+{Abstract} This chapter studies emerging cyber attacks on reinforcement learning (RL) and introduces a quantitative approach to analyze the vulnerabilities of RL.
+Focusing on adversarial manipulation on the cost signals, we analyze the performance degradation of Temporal Difference (TD) learning and $Q$-learning algorithms under the manipulation.
+For TD learning, the approximation learned from the manipulated costs has an approximation error bounded by a constant times the magnitude of the attack.
+The effect of the adversarial attacks on the bound does not depend on the choice of $\lambda$, the weighting factor.
 In $Q$-learning, we show that $Q$-learning algorithms converge under stealthy attacks and bounded falsifications on cost signals.
 We characterize the relation between the falsified cost and the $Q$-factors as well as the policy learned by the learning agent which provides fundamental limits for feasible offensive and defensive moves.
 We propose a robust region in terms of the cost within which the adversary can never achieve the targeted policy.
 We provide conditions on the falsified cost which can mislead the agent to learn an adversary's favored policy.
-A case study of TD($\lambda$) learning is provided to corroborate the results.
+A case study of TD learning is provided to corroborate the results.

 \keywords{Reinforcement Learning, $Q$-Learning, TD-Learning, Deception and Counterdeception, Adversarial Learning.}

 Reinforcement learning (RL) is a powerful paradigm for online decision-making in unknown environment.
 Recently, many advanced RL algorithms have been developed and applied to various scenarios including video games (e.g., \cite{mnih2015human}), transportation (e.g., \cite{arel2010reinforcement}), network security (e.g., \cite{huang2019adaptive,zhu2009dynamic}), robotics (e.g., \cite{kober2013reinforcement}) and critical infrastructures (e.g., \cite{ernst2004power}).
 However, the implementation of RL techniques requires accurate and consistent feedback from environment.
 It is straightforward to fulfill this requirement in simulation while in practice, accurate and consistent feedback from the environment is not guaranteed, especially in the presence of adversarial interventions.
 For example, adversaries can manipulate cost signals by performing data injection attack and prevent an agent from receiving cost signals by jamming the communication channel.
 With inconsistent and/or manipulated feedback from environment, the RL algorithm can either fail to learn a policy or misled to a pernicious policy.
 The failure of RL algorithms under adversarial intervention can lead to a catastrophe to the system where the RL algorithm has been applied.
 For example, self-driving platooning vehicles can collide with each other when their observation data are manipulated (see \cite{behzadan2019adversarial}); drones equipped with RL techniques can be weaponized by terrorists to create chaotic and vicious situations where they are commanded to collide to a crowd or a building (see \cite{huang2019deceptive,xu2015cyber}).